houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 | `[^abc]` | Negated class | Alternation of all alphabet characters *not* listed | `[^ab]` = `c\|d\|...` |
 | `.` | Any character | Alternation of all alphabet characters | `a.b` = `a(x\|y\|z\|...)b` |

+#### 2.1.2 Observation 2

-Secondly, some regular expressions can match more than one string (some even have infinite matches).
+Some regular expressions can match more than one string (some even have infinite matches).
 Intuitively, we can form a set of all possible matches to a regular expression.
 In this sense, when we say that a string "matches" a regular expression, we're saying that this string is an element of that set.
-In other words, a regular expressions is just a shorthand way of talking about that set.
+In other words, a regular expression is just a shorthand way of talking about that set.

 So far, we've observed that regular expressions obey strict syntax rules over an alphabet, and that they serve as a shorthand way of talking about a set of strings.
 Formally, a set of strings over an alphabet is called a language.
-So, characteristically, regular expressions act as syntactic sugar for a particular class of languages called regular languages [4].
+So, characteristically, regular expressions act as syntactic sugar for a particular class of languages.
+Those are regular languages [4].

 ### 2.2 Regular Languages and DFAs